Stuartlab-UCSC/hexmap-view/docs/help/createMapTrouble.rst

 1. The file is not in TSV (tab-separated value) format.

-2. The file selected in **Layout input** does not match the format selected in **Layout input format**.
+2. String identifiers anywhere except first row and first column (unless using Sparse Similarity format).
 Layout formats are described at :doc:`createMap`.

-3. String identifiers anywhere except first row and first column (unless using Sparse Similarity format).
-Layout formats are described at :doc:`createMap`.

-4. Missing values in your **feature data**.
+3. Missing values in your **feature data**.
 Either correct the values or when in the **Create Map** window, check **Missing values: Replace with zero**.